yonilev1/ShapeManagerKodkod/README.md

-# Shapes API
+# Shapes Manager

-A RESTful API for managing geometric shapes — create, read, update, and delete circles, squares, and rectangles.
-Built with **FastAPI** and persisted to a local JSON file.
+A full-stack app for managing geometric shapes — create, read, update, and delete circles, squares, and rectangles.
+Built with **FastAPI** on the backend and a clean browser-based frontend.

 ---